BradKentAllen/schedule-machine/schedule_machine/README.md

 ## README

 **schedule_machine** is a general purpose timer package for scheduling functions to be run at specific intervals or times.
+It is useful for:

+* Data acquisition, where rates are 10 hz or less
+* Environment control such as for terrariums, animal habitats, etc.
+* Light and appliance controls
+* Surface-based drones such as slow moving wheeled and tracked vehicles, boats, model boats, etc.
+* Testing machine controls
+* Working with Raspberry Pi GPIO (we highly recommend using gpiozero)

 Python can pose a number of challenges when running timed processes on machines.
 With the appropriate warnings though, a simple timer with a well thought out control system can control machines with timing of 100 millisecond intervals and where occassionally lost functions are not disastrous.
 Understanding how schedule_machine works will allow you to perform data acquisition, timing tasks, and machine control with reasonable reliability.

-**WARNING - Python is not a great real-time control:** Python has serious limitations for real-time processes.
-It is not true multi-threading and has a garbage collector which can be called at any time that will block all threads.
+**WARNING - Python is not the best real-time machine control:** Python has limitations for real-time processes.
+It is not true multi-threading and has a garbage collector which can be called at any time and will block all threads.
 This will disrupt the process.

 **WARNING - YOUR CODE HAS TO WORK:** Timing systems are notorious hiders of bugs and glitches.
 Significat testig is required to validate their reliability and, even then, they frequently are victims of oddball issues such as daylight savings time errors.  **DO NOT USE FOR SAFETY-CRITICAL or LIFE-CONTROLLING PROCESSES.**